-- All minor power cards except Scotland, Elite mercenaries, German Mercenaries, Genoa, Florence and Savoy are removed from the game. - The events FALL OF THE HOSPITALLERS, LITTLE WAR IN HUNGARY, WAR VENICE vs OTTOMAN, WAR OF LIVONIA, NORTHERN SEVEN YEARS WAR, OPRICHNINA, WAR RUSSIA vs CRIMEA, GODUNOV, LONG TURKISH WAR, WAR POLAND vs SWEDEN, TIME OF TROUBLES, WAR POLAND vs RUSSIA, WAR OTTOMANS vs PERSIA, SHAH ABBAS, WAR PERSIA vs MUGHALS, JELALI REVOLT, are removed from the game. - The generic events Florence, Eastern Allies, Bohemia and Palatinate, German states, Bavaria, Brandenburg, Overseas allies, Imperial election and the Casus Belli where Austria, the Ottomans or Russia appear, are removed from the game. - Ravenna belongs to the Papacy. - Until war breaks out, the Netherlands and Spain are allied - The Dutch merchants of North Sea and Baltic Sea remain (without cost) and are treated in the usual way (there is 1 in each place from turn 1). - Naval operations distance: 2 in Mediterranean Sea and 1 in the rest. - Persian Gulf & Red Sea trade center capacity: 3. - Caribbean Sea trade center capacity: 2 - Rest of the trading centers of the mini-maps capacity: 0 - The following parts of the map are inactive: - Theaters of operations: Africa, Baltic, Eastern Europe, South Eastern Europe, Eastern Mediterranean, The East - Provinces: Portugal, Mughal Empire - Areas: Tangier - The areas of CE with the exception of those marked as Dutch or Spanish, and Switzerland, count as inactive minors except for Spain, which counts them as allies (for purposes of supply and strategic movement). - Areas marked as Venetian or Ottoman are inactive, as well as Malta. - Place two Venetian merchants in CM (which can not be removed by commercial competition). - No fleet can enter or leave the Mediterranean (until a future event says otherwise). - Each player receives 10 cards, so in the 2 player game the deck will have 20 cards, and in the 3 player game it will have 30 cards. - FOR 2 PLAYERS: The Catholic League does not appear, instead active independent (A3) areas are placed in their domains.
+- All minor power cards except Scotland, Elite mercenaries, German Mercenaries, Genoa, Regional ally and Savoy are removed from the game. - The events FALL OF THE HOSPITALLERS, LITTLE WAR IN HUNGARY, WAR VENICE vs OTTOMAN, WAR OF LIVONIA, NORTH-ERN SEVEN YEARS WAR, OPRICHNINA, WAR RUSSIA vs CRIMEA, GODUNOV, LONG TURKISH WAR, WAR POLAND vs SWEDEN, TIME OF TROUBLES, WAR POLAND vs RUSSIA, WAR OTTOMANS vs PERSIA, SHAH ABBAS, WAR PERSIA vs MUGHALS, JELALI REVOLT, are removed from the game. - The generic events Regional ally, Eastern Allies, Central European ally, German states, Bavaria, Continental ally, Overseas allies, Imperial election and the Casus Belli where Austria, the Ottomans or Russia appear, are removed from the game. - Ravenna belongs to the Papacy. - Until war breaks out, the Netherlands and Spain are allied - The Dutch merchants of North Sea and Baltic Sea remain (without cost) and are treated in the usual way (there is 1 in each place from turn 1). - Naval operations distance: 2 in Mediterranean Sea and 1 in the rest. - Persian Gulf & Red Sea trade center capacity: 3. - Caribbean Sea trade center capacity: 2 - Rest of the trading centers of the mini-maps capacity: 0 - The following parts of the map are inactive: - Theaters of operations: Africa, Baltic, Eastern Europe, South Eastern Europe, Eastern Mediterranean, The East - Provinces: Portugal, Mughal Empire - The areas of CE with the exception of those marked as Dutch or Spanish, and Switzerland, count as inactive minors except for Spain, which counts them as allies (for purposes of supply and strategic movement). - Areas marked as Venetian or Ottoman are inactive, as well as Malta. - Place two Venetian merchants in CM (which can not be removed by commercial competition). - No fleet can enter or leave the Mediterranean (until a future event says otherwise). - Each player receives 10 cards, so in the 2 player game the deck will have 20 cards, and in the 3 player game it will have 30 cards. - The cost of diplomacy between Christians and Muslims is increased by 1 (not the maximum bet). - FOR 2 PLAYERS: The Catholic League does not appear, instead active independent (A3) areas are placed in their domains.

-DEPLOYME DEPLOYMENT (Scenario: Catholics and Protestants)
+DEPLOYMENT (Scenario: Catholics and Protestants)

 Power Points Home areas Domains Allies

-Spain 16 European home areas (except for Gibraltar), Cuba, Panama, Carta- gena and Mexico All areas of the color of Spain in the mini-maps minus home areas, and with the exception of Florida, La Plata and Philippines (which are independent A2) Papacy, Genoa, Florence
+Spain 16 European home areas (except for Gibraltar), Cuba, Panama, Cartagena and Mexico All areas of the color of Spain in the mini-maps minus home areas, and with the exception of Florida, La Plata and Philippines (which are independent A2) Papacy, Genoa, Florence

 France 12 Home areas

 England 14 Home areas Ireland Scotland

-Berbers 5 Home areas
+Barbary C. 5 Home areas

 Huguenots 8 Bordeaux, Clermont, Orleans, Toulouse, Narbonne

 Netherlands 10 Home areas in Holland

 INTEREST

 Power Interest

 Spain WM, CM, CE, Ca, Sa, As

 France CM, WE, CE

 England WE, CE

-Berbers WM, CM
+Barbary C. WM, CM

 Huguenots CM, WE, CE

 Netherlands CE, WE, BT